lbo462/course-notes/tcp/tcp.md

 ## When the biggest IT company faces daily problems

-Nowadays, almost all the traffic is HTTP traffic, thus mounted on TCP.
+Nowadays, almost all the traffic is HTTP(s) traffic, thus mounted on TCP.
 A protocol that blocks future segment if a single one got lost (__Head OF Line blocking__, aka _HOL blocking_).
 That is unwanted in the case of streams or loading web pages.

+> Nobody cares if some frames of a stream are lost, or if a small section of website can't be displayed.
+> No one wants to stop the stream waiting for the frame or blocking a whole webpage to display an ad at the bottom-left of the page!

 The traffic often goes through a single TCP socket for multiple streams which goes against the current policy of security through traffic filtering, for VPN, NATs, firewalls, etc.